 The DA claims that there are many ways to prove the existence of a creature without killing it.
 Krantz lays out a scenario/highly detailed fantasy in which a hunter has killed a Bigfoot but, not realising what it is, fears punishment and so has kept it quiet.
 But lacking such an ‘old kill’ it is necessary to kill one now.
 The DA says that Krantz should reconsider that, especially in his county, because he’s not kidding about that fine.
 Some other hunters are also for killing Bigfoot, while Byrne is very strongly opposed.

 Like I say, it’s an interesting argument, which surely applies to attempts to locate surviving populations of endangered animals other than Bigfoot.
 Krantz comes right out and says that it doesn’t matter a species becomes extinct if it is unknown to science.
-Byrne argues that Bigfoot may be a hominid – essentially a human, making killing it an act of murder.
+Byrne argues that Bigfoot may be a hominid – essentially a human — meaning that killing one is effectively an act of murder.

 Nimoy begins rounding up.
 Byrne points out that gorillas and the coelacanth were unknown to science for a long time, which is true, but not necessarily relevant.
 Yes, biologists are always discovering new species, but that’s no guarantee that any specific undiscovered species exists.